 Such a shift requires companies to adapt to the new models of managing the internal cases and communications of the remote employees.
 Implementing an internal online employee portal increases employee service experience and team engagement by providing access to useful content, case tracking, and self-service helping to easily find answers to their questions.
 It also gives the employees an effective tool of communication making it easy for them to share their ideas and knowledge.

-An Employee Self-Service Portal (also referred as Internal Help Desk, Enterprise Service Desk, or Employee Self-Service Center) is a secure platform for internal company communications, collaboration and interaction.
+Employee Online Self-Service Portal (also referred as Internal Help Desk, Employee Platform, or Employee Self-Support System) is a secure web platform for internal company communications, collaboration, interaction and issue management.

-Providing employees with access to a helpful employee portal and self-service functionality, Live Chat, and case management, it enhances the employees’ satisfaction and loyalty.
+Providing employees with access to a helpful employee portal and self-service functionality, live chat, and case management, you can enhance the employees’ satisfaction and loyalty.

-Among the most common goals can be the following:
+Among the most common goals of implementing customer self-service portal can be the following: